sbnadejda/use-ressources/README.md

 Testing how to have an online meetup without using zoom, but using a whatsapp group instead.

-The resentation is on how to use the ressources provided by R-Ladies.
+The presentation is about how to use the ressources provided by R-Ladies.